fabrix-app/docs/en/ref/index.md

 ## 9.5.
 [Service](service.md)

-fabrix Services contain most of the application's business logic.
+Fabrix Services contain most of the application's business logic.
 Service methods are invoked by Controller handlers to process requests.

 ## 9.6.
 [Model](model.md)